Creative workflowCompany newsMarketing complianceReview and approvalProduct updates

 What is PDF Proofing

-When running this experiment, we used two of the most common methods to test the full range of PDF processing capabilities:
+We used two of the most common methods to test the full range of PDF processing capabilities:

 When we ran these tests, we found three common problems with PDF proofing across other online proofing vendors: